-My name is Tiwonge Praise Kaponda.
-I am 23 years of age.
+My name is Tiwonge Praise Nyahoda.
+I am 30 years of age.
 I was born on 12th April 1990 at Karonga District Hospital in the Northern part of Malawi.
-I am single but not searching.
+I am married with one son, Brian.
 I did my primary education at Bwibe Primary.
 I did my secondary education at Karonga Girls Secondary School from 2004 to 2007.
 In 2009 I was offered a scholarship by 500 miles to study orthopaedic technology.
 In Tanzania I did my diploma in orthopaedic technology from 2009 to 2012.
 I am now working with 500 miles clinic at Mzuzu Central Hospital as an orthopaedic technologist (P&O).

 My interest in the field began in 2009 when I was attached to 500 miles clinic at KCH Lilongwe.
 As I was working I came across a client who had a post hemi-pelvectomy amputation.
 At that time there were only two male clinicians (P&O) at the centre.
 She was seen by one of the men.
 It was very touching to see.
 I said to myself that if I had been a qualified P&O I could have seen her.
 I could see the client was not comfortable to be seen by a male but she had no option.
-Because there were no female P&O’s that gave me courage and made me to go and study P&O. I thank 500 miles who made my dream come true as am now qualified P&O. Currently I am one of only two female P&O’s in the country but two more female P&O’s will join us in September from school.
+Because there were no female P&O’s that gave me courage and made me to go and study P&O. I thank 500 miles who made my dream come true as am now qualified P&O. When I qualified, I was one of only two female P&O’s in the country but one more female P&O then joined us.

 What I like most at work is to see the disabled clients getting helped at 500 miles clinic and clients functioning independently.
 It becomes so inspiring and I feel very good that my dreams are becoming true.